dy1z/docs/content/guides/2020-02-05-syntax-highlighting.md

 }
 ```

-Inside the `afterConfig()` function, we define a `highlight` function for the Markdown renderer and have it use PrismJS for highlighting code blocks.
+Inside the `beforeCreate()` function, we define a `highlight` function for the Markdown renderer and have it use PrismJS for highlighting code blocks.

 This function must `return` the highlighted code as an HTML string - take a look at the [marked.js docs](https://marked.js.org/#/USING_ADVANCED.md#options) for an explanation of all the Markdown renderer options.